hasura/graphql-engine/manual/data-modelling/index.rst

 Migrations in Version Control
 -----------------------------

 Migration action can be either up (go forward) or down (go backward).
-A database can easily bring itself upto date by running the migrations that are in version control.
+A database can easily bring itself up to date by running the migrations that are in version control.
 Migrations are designed to be committed in version control (git) and distributed across developers building the application.

 At any point of time, the application developer should be able to go back to an old feature tied to the data model, apply the migrations necessary and get it working (even if it means doing manually).
-Sometimes going back cannot be automated due to the complexity of the data models, but maintaining a history of schema changes will ensure that it can be done atleast manually in complex cases.
+Sometimes going back cannot be automated due to the complexity of the data models, but maintaining a history of schema changes will ensure that it can be done at least manually in complex cases.

 Migrations should never be created in production, should only be applied.
 Hence testing the migrations in a staging environment is crucial before going to production.